-The Tomorrow Plan envisions the continuing growth of jobs in the financial and insurance sectors while also working to develop entrepreneurship and attract new businesses in sectors of anticipated growth such as healthcare, biotechnology/life sciences, advanced manufacturing, and technology.
+The Tomorrow Plan envisions the continuing growth of jobs in the financial and insurance sectors while also working to develop entrepreneurship and attract new businesses in sectors of anticipated growth such as healthcare, biotech/life sciences, advanced manufacturing, and technology.
 These are four of six clusters of job growth identified through a gap analysis conducted with the business community.
-Increasingly, students pursue studies that do not directly link with job opportunities, and this results in debt, frustration, and under-employment, all while excellent jobs needing specific skill sets go unfilled.
+The additional clusters include distribution/logistics and XXXXX.
+Increasingly, students pursue studies that do not directly link with job opportunities, and this results in debt, frustration, and under-employment, all while excellent jobs needing specific skillsets go unfilled.
 This is a story told across the country, and this region is no exception.

-Greater Des Moines needs to prepare a work force that meets the demands of current and future jobs, but this preparation will not happen through curriculum adjustments alone.
+This region needs to prepare a work force that meets the demands of current and future jobs, but this preparation will not happen through curriculum adjustments alone.
 Success will depend on continuing the rich partnerships among government, educational institutions, libraries, and businesses.
 Besides developing and executing a high-level curriculum, the region needs to coordinate, share resources, and build a strategic infrastructure.
 To accomplish these aims, Greater Des Moines should: